 *** MY ROVER NEEDS AN EXPERIENCED LAND ROVER MECHANIC! ***

 Bill - Mechanic.
 Land Rover tech since 1991.
 Extensive Land Rover and Jaguar credentials, as well as Prius hybrid certs.
 Ford Factory trained.
 Technician since 1974.
 Gives you your full hour, and then some.
 There is no better line mechanic, bar-none: everything's got to be just so.
-Bill has been with us over 20 years.
-With three sons, he's a family man beyond compare.
+Bill has been with us over 22 years.
+With three sons (all with familys), he's a family man beyond compare.
 Originally from the midwest, he vowed-off snow ... for life.
-Drives a 300k-mile '80's Ford Mustang "T" top without AC for his 50-mile round trip to work ... but also has a carbon-outfitted late-model Mustang, and .... a red Cobra ... and a black Boss 302 Laguna Seca edition factory track Mustang ....
+Drives a 300k-mile '80's Ford Mustang "T" top without AC for his 50-mile round trip to work ... but also has a carbon-outfitted late-model Mustang Mach 1, and .... a red Mustang Cobra ... and a black Boss 302 Laguna Seca edition factory track Mustang ....

 SEARCH OUR (convoluted) SITES with Google-Power: